Clusters and workloads for Azure Kubernetes Service on Azure Stack HCI

 Manage AKS on Azure Stack HCI

-You can manage AKS on Azure Stack HCI using the management options below:
+You can manage AKS on Azure Stack HCI using the following management options:

 - Windows Admin Center offers an intuitive UI for the Kubernetes operator to manage the lifecycle of Azure Kubernetes Service clusters on Azure Stack HCI.

 - A PowerShell module that makes it easy to download, configure, and deploy Azure Kubernetes Service on Azure Stack HCI.
-The PowerShell module also supports deploying and configuring additional workload clusters as well as reconfiguring existing ones.
+The PowerShell module also supports deploying and configuring additional workload clusters and reconfiguring existing ones.

 The management cluster